 The parameters are grouped in a tree structure.
 To show all parameters within a group, expand the node by clicking on the name of the group.
-The images below provide an example of the Report Parameter Editor for an Analytical Results II report and selection of the Location tab.
+The images below provide an example of the Report Parameter Editor for an Analytical Results II report and selection of the Location and Sample groups.

 Many reports include facility as an input parameter.
 Use the Facility Chooser to select a facility.